-- the specific securities to be offered and sold; - the names of the selling securityholders; - the respective purchase prices and public offering prices, the proceeds to be received from the sale, if any, and other material terms of the offering; - settlement of short sales entered into after the date of this prospectus;
+- the specific securities to be offered and sold; - the names of the selling securityholders; - the respective purchase prices and public offering prices, the proceeds to be received from the sale, if any, and other material terms of the offering; - · settlement of short sales entered into after the date of this prospectus;

-- the names of any participating agents, broker-dealers or underwriters; and - any applicable commissions, discounts, concessions and other items constituting compensation from the selling securityholders.
+- the names of any participating agents, broker-dealers or underwriters; and - · any applicable commissions, discounts, concessions and other items constituting compensation from the selling securityholders.

 In connection with distributions of the securities or otherwise, the Selling Securityholders may enter into hedging transactions with broker-dealers or other financial institutions.
 In connection with such transactions, broker-dealers or other financial institutions may engage in short sales of the securities in the course of hedging the positions they assume with Selling Securityholders.
 The Selling Securityholders may also sell the securities short and redeliver the securities to close out such short positions.
-The Selling Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution of securities offered by this prospectus, which securities such broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution may effect sales of the pledged securities pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Selling Securityholders may also enter into option or other transactions with broker-dealers or other financial institutions which require the delivery to such broker-dealer or other financial institution of securities offered by this prospectus, which securities such broker-dealer or other financial institution may resell pursuant to this prospectus (as supplemented or amended to reflect such transaction).
+The Selling Securityholders may also pledge securities to a broker-dealer or other financial institution, and, upon a default, such broker-dealer or other financial institution may effect sales of the pledged securities pursuant to this prospectus (as supplemented or amended to reflect such transaction).